tirr-c/jxl-oxide/README.md

 A spec-conforming JPEG XL decoder written in pure Rust[^1].

-jxl-oxide consists of small library crates (`jxl-bitstream`, `jxl-coding`, ...), a blanket library crate `jxl-oxide`, and a binary crate `jxl-oxide-cli`.
-If you want to use jxl-oxide in a terminal, install `jxl-oxie-cli` using `cargo install`.
-Cargo will install a binary named `jxl-oxide`.
+If you want to use jxl-oxide in a terminal, install `jxl-oxide-cli` using `cargo install`.
+It will install a binary named `jxl-oxide`.

 ```
 cargo install jxl-oxide-cli
 ```

-If you want to use it as a library, specify it in `Cargo.toml`:
+If you want to use it as a library, add `jxl-oxide` in `Cargo.toml`. `jxl-oxide` is a blanket crate which covers various components of jxl-oxide.

 ```toml
 [dependencies]